NYSCP Substance Use in Parents - North Yorkshire

 In 2022 the government launched a new 10-year drugs strategy: From Harm to Hope.
 The new strategy sets out three key ambitions, to reduce supply of drugs, to rebuild a work class treatment system and to create a generational shift in demand for substances.
 The strategy also comes with significant financial investment in the sector and endeavours to create 54,500 more treatment places.

-North Yorkshire council are currently developing a local drug strategy based on the new government strategy.
+North Yorkshire Council are committed to supporting individuals, families and communities to overcome the harms associated with substance use’.
 The council have launched a Drugs and Alcohol Parentship Board which will be the strategic partnership approach to creating the strategy and achieving the expected outcomes.

 Information Sharing and Confidentiality